Complete Ophthalmic Exam Including:

 Surgery and Treatments:

-Cataract surgery (phacoemulsification and foldable intraocular lens placement)
+Cataract surgery (phacoemulsification with foldable intraocular lens placement)

 Glaucoma treatment- medical and surgical